AmariahAK/terminal-souls/README.md

 **Terminal Souls** transcends traditional roguelikes through AI orchestration:

 * **🧠 Real-Time EntityAI:** PyTorch MLPs generate adaptive content that counters your playstyle in real-time
+* **⚔️ Turn-Based Combat:** See enemy actions first, then respond strategically—no rigid timers
+* **🎲 AI Chapter Blueprints:** Every run has a unique 9-chapter sequence that changes on death
 * **📊 Psychological Profiling:** Hidden sanity and predictability systems track your mental state and patterns
 * **📝 Dynamic Lore System:** AI mutates the game bible mid-run for meta-gaslighting effects
 * **🎭 Adaptive Narrator:** All text filtered through the Entity's voice based on your psychological profile
 * **💀 UI Corruption:** High predictability triggers phantom inputs, delayed responses, and visual glitches
 * **🕸️ Relationship Webs:** NPCs form dynamic alliances that respond to your betrayals across social networks
+* **🏰 Safe vs Hostile Zones:** Type 'exit' in safe areas or face the Entity's denial in hostile zones
+* **📈 Souls-Like Scaling:** Stat costs increase quadratically with Entity adaptation warnings
+* **🌀 Chaos Mode:** 10+ deaths corrupt 20% of AI outputs—reality becomes unstable
 * **🎯 Multiple AI-Driven Endings:** Your psychological profile determines one of 6+ unique conclusions

 ---